2022 Yamaha YZ450FX

 - Scale weight can be heavy under extreme conditions.

-- Yamaha's big bore off-road racer with big updates.
+- Yamaha's big bore off-road racer based off the YZ450F

 Yamaha’s unique engine and chassis design has seen mixed reviews over the last decade as they continue to push the boundaries with a backwards engine.
 The 450cc four-stroke powerplant in particular has been more polarizing than not; however, it has seen more and more success as of late, including with the YZ450FX off-road race bike.
-Dylan Ferrandis just wrapped up the 450 Pro Motocross championship on a very similar YZ450F, and the AmPro Yamaha Team has been lights out fast in the GNCC and National Enduro races with Stu Baylor and Layne Michael at the helm.
-For 2021, the YZ450FX received a big overhaul and is now more similar than ever to the YZ450F motocrosser.
+Eli Tomac has had a stellar year thus far in his first foray with the YZ450F, and the AmPro Yamaha Team has been lights out fast in the GNCC and National Enduro races with Stu Baylor and Layne Michael at the helm.
+For 2022, the YZ450FX remains the same as it did in 2021, but is that a bad thing?

 - GYTR Power Tuner App is a winner.